kmisiewicz/kmisiewicz.github.io/_posts/2023-01-24-AHAP-Editor.md

   <img src="/images/haptic-editor3.png" />
 </p>

-After starting work as a mobile games developer I was once assigned the task to handle vibrations.
+During my work as a mobile games developer I was once assigned the task to handle vibrations.
 I learned about the possibilities of enhancing gameplay with haptic feedback, especially on iPhones which have superior haptic motors compared to most Android phones.
 Apple even introduced a special file format for controlling amplitude and frequency of vibrations called AHAP (which is just a fancy JSON).
 Inspired by tools like Lofelt Studio (not available anymore) and Haptrix (only on macOS) I created a tool to edit these assets directly in Unity in my spare time.